 Developed image processing software for analyzing multispectral satellite images.

 Autonomous Systems Engineer : Indigo Drones, Costa Rica

 Assisted with mission planning, sensor fusion and data analysis for UAVs with imaging sensors for plant health monitoring in large pineapple fields in Costa Rica.

-- Developed high level ground station software and embedded firmware for an underwater robot (MSLED).
+- Developed a .NET based ground station software and low-level firmware for an underwater robot (MSLED).

-- Designed gas, weather and seismic sensing systems and developed embedded firmware as well as efficient data transmission protocols for sensing and reporting volcanic and seismic activity through satellite communication.
+- Designed sensor fusion pipelines for gas, weather and seismic sensors, developed embedded firmware and data transmission protocols for sensing and reporting volcanic and seismic activity through satellite communication.